byronwong/WebPackConsolidate/README.md

 ## Using webpack dev server
-Once installed we can run the command `webpack-dev-server --inline` `--inline` allows us to to keep watch command.
+Once installed we can run the command `webpack-dev-server --inline` `--inline` allows us to to keep watch command running on the dev server.

 ## Building with multiple files